hgoldstein95/hgoldstein95.github.io/projects.md

 The research that I am currently doing involves creating typed abstractions for various machine learning workflows.
-I worked for a while on a type system for features; Opal now has supports type-safe features that mitigate mistakes when working with large datasets.
+I worked for a while on a type system for features; Opal now has supports type-safe features that mitigate mistakes when working with large data-sets.
 More recently, I have been working on typed interactions with natural language systems.
 We want to allow programmers using NLU systems to generate configurations from the types in their program.